finfabrik/xplet/dockers/README.md

 ### Testing

 After logged in as the `XPLetAdmin` issuer, you can test the XPLet by issuing new tokens and allocating them to investors.
 Watch [this](http://youtu.be/jvP7S8MJHkw) demo video to see how.
+XPLetAdmin's secret is `1-2-3-4-5-6-7-8-9-10-11-12`.

-Here are some DIDs you can use for testing:
+Here are some DIDs you can use for testing the token allocation and claim:

 DID | Secret |
 --- |  ---   |